 The first table games could be operating by summer.
 Ex panded gambling is projected to raise $100 million for the state annually.

 A second ballot question would authorize table games at the Newport Grand slot parlor.
-Casino referendums must be approved statewide and in their host communities to pass.

 U.S. Sen. Menendez